Studio-kalavati/Swaranotebook-bandish-editor/Development.md

 [CLJS DevTools](https://github.com/binaryage/cljs-devtools) can display ClojureScript data in the console in a more readable way.

+For local testing, Firebase won't send the set-user event.
+[See here](https://stackoverflow.com/a/79114969) for a workaround.
+You need to start Chrome with `google-chrome --args --disable-features=ThirdPartyStoragePartitioning`

 #### Chrome/Chromium

 1. Open [DevTools](https://developers.google.com/web/tools/chrome-devtools/) (Linux/Windows: `F12`